wjzhang392/KI-QFS/README.md

 # KI-QFS
-The reposity contain KI-QFS codes and dataset described in the paper "Tackling Query-Focused Summarization as A Knowledge-Intensive Task: A Pilot Study".
-The paper is accepted by [GenIR@SIGIR 2023 workshop](https://coda.io/@sigir/gen-ir/accepted-papers-17).
+This repository contains codes and KI-QFS dataset described in the paper "Tackling Query-Focused Summarization as A Knowledge-Intensive Task: A Pilot Study".
+The paper is accepted by [GenIR@SIGIR 2023](https://coda.io/@sigir/gen-ir/accepted-papers-17) workshop.

 ## Updates

-- [x] Release datasets
+- [x] data description
-- [ ] Release relevance annotation
+- [ ] relevance annotation
-- [ ] Release codes
+- [ ] codes

-## KI-QFS Data Descirption
+## Data Description

-The dataset is based on [DUC 2005-2007](https://www-nlpir.nist.gov/projects/duc/data.html).
-Please ask for the data access before using our dataset.
+The dataset is based on DUC 2005-2007 dataset in [NIST](https://www-nlpir.nist.gov/projects/duc/data.html).
+Please ask for their data access before using our dataset.
+The dataset is located in `dataset/`.
+Please refer to the [paper](paper/kiqfs.pdf) for more details of the dataset.

 ### Data Structure

-The dataset repurpose the DUC datasets into a knowledge-intensive dataset, which are divided into query-summary paris and knowledge corpus.
-Please refer to the [paper](paper/kiqfs.pdf) for more information. <br>
+We repurpose the DUC datasets for a knowledge-intensive task, which splits them into input-output pairs and knowledge corpus. <br>
-For the former, we split the pairs into train, validation, and test split, which are `kiqfs_pairs_train.jsonl`, `kiqfs_pairs_val.jsonl`, and `kiqfs_pairs_test.jsonl`.
-For each `*.jsonl`, the data format is:
+For the pairs, we divide them into train, validation, and test splits, which are `kiqfs_pairs_train/val/test.jsonl`.
+For each `*.jsonl`.
+The data format is:

 ```python
 {
     'id': 'D301I', # original id for each cluster on DUC Datasets